The Florida Liberty Bell replica

 The creative brains behind the campaign were members of the Advertising Council, America’s foremost Ad Men.
 Formed two months after the bombing of Pearl Harbor, the council’s first charge was to promote the sale of Treasury Bonds to finance the war effort.

-By the Treasury’s own 1961 accounting, their bond campaigns benefitted from about 50 million dollars a year in pro-bono services from ad agencies and donated media from radio, television, newspapers, magazines, outdoor and transit advertising outlets.
+By the Treasury’s own 1961 accounting, their bond campaigns benefited from about 50 million dollars a year in pro-bono services from ad agencies and donated media from radio, television, newspapers, magazines, outdoor and transit advertising outlets.
 That’s $533 million in 2020 dollars.
 Their figure did not calculate the value of celebrity endorsements or editorial coverage, both of which they reaped in spades.
 The only hard costs incurred by the Treasury were for the physical artwork files and posters delivered to print outlets and advertisers.

 The Treasury and the Advertising Council had everything they needed to pull off another successful campaign.
 Everything, that is, but the bells.
 And time was running short.

 A loose affiliation of eight American metal companies offered to donate the most valuable commodity, the raw copper and tin to produce nearly 60 tons of bells.
 The American Bridge company would produce steel frames for the bells, and the Ford Motor Company pledged a flatbed truck to parade each bell throughout its respective region during the drive.

 Finding a bell foundry to produce the needed quantity in the allotted time proved to be the most challenging task.
 The bells could be made more quickly and cheaply with cast steel, but the result would fall short of authentic replicas.